awesomemotive/easy-digital-downloads/readme.txt

 * Fix: State / Province field not populating saved country / state/province when shown as text field
 * Fix: discount_dropdown() methof of EDD_HTML_Elements does not support non-item label
 * Fix: widgets.php page dies if site has large number of products
+* Fix: Form to create new API key not shown
 * Tweak: Re-adding support for retrieving card item price without tax

 = 2.5.9, February 18, 2016 =